-temporary measures related to the pandemic.
-The amounts related to these temporary spending increases cannot be identified, which adds uncertainty to the projections.
-After 2027, the projections assume no further change in State Medicaid coverage under the PPACA, and the numbers of aged beneficiaries (65-plus years) and non-aged beneficiaries (less than 65 years) are expected to grow at the same rates as the aged and non-aged populations, respectively.
-Medicaid costs per beneficiary are assumed to grow at the same rate as Medicare benefits per beneficiary, as is generally consistent with the experience since 1987.
+&lt;sup>17 Medicare Part B and D premiums and state contributions to Part D are subtracted from the Part B and D spending displayed in the SLTFP.
+The total 75year PV of these subtractions is \$20.1 trillion, or 1.0 percent of GDP.
+This represents an update to the model's assumptions and methodology.
+In the 2022 Financial Report, Medicaid projections began with the projections the number of beneficiaries is projected to grow at the same rate as total population.
+Medicaid cost per beneficiary is assumed to grow at the same rate as Medicare benefits per beneficiary after 2034, after a three-year phase-in to the Medicare per beneficiary growth rate over the period 2032-2034.
 Between 1987 and 2017, the average annual growth rates of spending per beneficiary for Medicaid and Medicare were within 0.3 percentage point of each other.
-Projections of Medicaid spending are subject to added uncertainty related to: 1) assumed reductions in health care cost growth discussed above in the context of Medicare; 2) the projected size of the Medicaid enrolled population, which depends on a variety of factors, including future state actions regarding the PPACA Medicaid expansion; and 3) certain limitations relating to the data used to generate the projected per enrollee spending in the 2018 Medicaid actuarial report.
+Projections of Medicaid spending are subject to added uncertainty related to: 1) assumed reductions in health care cost growth discussed above in the context of Medicare; 2) the projected size of the Medicaid enrolled population, which depends on a variety of factors, including future state actions regarding the PPACA Medicaid expansion; and 3) any continued effects of the COVID-19 pandemic.